broham6/CSE-15L-Lab-Report/lab-report-1-week-2.md

 ![sshkes](sshkeys.png)
 * You will now be able to ssh into the server without any password.

-## Step 6:Optimizing Remote Running
+## Step 6: Optimizing Remote Running
 * There are some ways you can make running commands faster.
 * For example, by adding "command" to the end of your ssh, you will ssh into the server and immediately run said command upon conncection:
 ![command](commandop.png)